 Noncontrolling Interest recorded in the unaudited condensed consolidated financial statements of the Company relates to the following approximate interests in certain consolidated subsidiaries, which are not owned by the Company.
 In circumstances where the governing documents of the entity to which the noncontrolling interest relates require special allocations of profits or losses to the controlling and noncontrolling interest holders, the net income or loss of these entities is allocated based on these special allocations.

-March 31,
+September 3 0,

 2020 2019

 Subsidiary:

-Evercore LP 11% 11%
+Evercore LP 11% 12%

-Evercore Wealth Management ("EWM") (1) 21% 40%
+Evercore Wealth Management ("EWM") (1) 24% 20%

-Private Capital Advisory L.P. ("PCA") (2) -% 10%

-Real Estate Capital Advisory ("RECA") (3) 38% 38%
+Real Estate Capital Advisory ("RECA") (2) 38% 38%

-(1) Noncontrolling Interests represent a blended rate for multiple classes of interests.
+(1) Noncontrolling Interests represent a blended rate for multiple classes of interests in EWM.